johnwargo/johnwargo-static-11ty/src/posts/2023/accessing-an-arduino-esp32-web-server.md

 ## Hosted Web Application

 To make it easier for me (and you) to control the pumpkin LEDs using a browser, I published the [Pumpkin Controller web application](https://github.com/johnwargo/glowing-pumpkin-controller-html){target="_blank"} to [Netlify](https://www.netlify.com/){target="_blank"}; you can access it using [https://pumpkin-controller.netlify.app/](https://pumpkin-controller.netlify.app/){target="_blank"}.
+The following two sections describe how it works in Desktop and Mobile browsers.

+### Desktop Browser

-When you access the app from a browser, the connection to the web server shows Secure as highlighted in the following figure
+When you access the Pumpkin Controller app from a desktop browser, the connection to the web server shows Secure as highlighted in the following figure (in this case Google Chrome):

 {% image "src/images/2023/pumpkin-controller-browser-remote-1.png", "Pumpkin Controller web app hosted remotely", "image-full" %}

-But, as soon as you try to connect to the MDWS, the app fails to connect.
+However, as soon as you try to connect to the MDWS, the app fails to connect.
 This happens because of the cross domain stuff I mentioned previously.
 The browser knows the web app is hosted/running on https://netlify.app and that site has a site certificate that matches the host domain (netlify.com), so it trusts the app.
 When you click one of the buttons on the app and the app's code makes an HTTP connection to the MDWS, the request fails for a couple of reasons:

 1. The MDWS doesn't have a site certificate
 2. The MDWS is a web server that's not on the same domain as the web app